eseidel/space_traders/README.md

 ### Todo

-Logic:
+Earning:
 * Keep per-ship logs, so can calculate per-ship efficiency.
 * Compute earnings per hour per ship.
-* Survey mines when we pass by if we have another ship there?
-* Probes should plan jumps based on distance to hq, not current location.
-* Fix probes getting stuck cycling.
-* Remove guards against 0 prices from prices.dart.
-* Make shipInfo include an emoji for the behavior.
-* Start to build a system database similar to the pricing database.
-* Persist some of WaypointCache to disk.
-* Make dart run .\bin\percentage_mapped.dart -v make zero requests.
 * Fix arbitrage trader to be able to buy more than 10 units of low volume goods.
   The contract trader already knows how to do this?
 * Fix miners to know how to travel to nearby markets to sell.
 * Fix miners to know when to leave a system (when prices are too low).
-* Build a docker container and run the app in the cloud.
-With a docker volume so the state persists.
 * Track and print expected vs. actual profit on trades.
-* Fix contract trader to share code with arbitrage trader.
-Contracts are a special case of arbitrage, in which the destination and trade good are fixed.
-* Make CLI print frequency of api calls on exit.
 * Teach arbitrage trader how to empty its cargo hold of things it's not trading.
   If the markets it happens by don't trade those things it's stuck with them.
 * Add logic for buying and mounting modules.
-* Get above 50% coverage.
 * Fix contract trader to not assume it's current market is the right one to buy from if the contract is fulfill-able from the market it's at.

+Exploring:
+* Probes should plan jumps based on distance to hq, not current location.
+* Fix probes getting stuck cycling.
 * Teach explorers to avoid each other.
 Right now they all route to the same opportunities.
   Explorers should generate a queue of good systems to explore, and then pull from that queue?

+Tech Debt:
+* Build a docker container and run the app in the cloud.
+With a docker volume so the state persists.
+* Remove guards against 0 prices from prices.dart.
+* Get above 50% coverage.

+Efficiency:
+* Start to build a system database similar to the pricing database.
+* Persist some of WaypointCache to disk.
+* Make dart run .\bin\percentage_mapped.dart -v make zero requests.
+* Fix contract trader to share code with arbitrage trader.
+Contracts are a special case of arbitrage, in which the destination and trade good are fixed.
+* Add some object to hold agent and ships so both can be updated by results of API calls and not fetched after every ship.

+Automation:
+* Automate resets
 * Add a mass-move command which uses explore logic and logicLoop to move multiple ships at once.
-* Add some object to hold agent and ships so both can be updated by results of API calls and not fetched after every ship.
 * Have a config language to explain what mounts a ship should have.
 * Have a config language to explain what the ships should be doing.

 UI:
+* Make shipInfo include an emoji for the behavior.
 * Add a Flutter UI.
 * Make it possible to filter for a sub-set of systems (e.g. ones with a market and a mine).

 Thoughts
 * Miners are just the "find me where to sell this" problem